semprag/semprag.github.io/editors.md

 * We definitely err on including everyone on email conversations so that our operations are as transparent as possible.
 This makes for an occasional email onslaught.

 * If possible and if we remember, we preface all email subject lines with [S&P: xxx] where xxx indicates who, if anyone, should pay quick attention to the email.
-Values are ALL or FYI (for announcements, queries directed at all editors), LMcN, KJS (Kjell Johan), KvF, DIB, EEC, JuD (Judith Degen), JD (Josh Dever), ASG, MK, HP, KR, KLS (Kristen), JT.
+Values are ALL or FYI (for announcements, queries directed at all editors), or the initials of the relevant editor(s) (e.g., KvF for Kai von Fintel).

 * Everyone goes through periods when S&P work needs to be put on the backburner.
 If this happens, please ask for help with outstanding tasks that you can't currently attend to.
 We pride ourselves on a speedy and thorough review process and the only way this can happen is for team members to help each other out.